xbrowsersync/api/README.md

 ## 1. Install and build xBrowserSync API package

-CD into the source directory, install the package and dependencies and build using NPM:
+CD into the source directory and install dependencies:

 	$ npm install
-	$ npm run build

 ## 2. Configure mongoDB database